cleanflight/blackbox-tools/Readme.md

 ## Building tools
-The `blackbox_decode` tool for turning binary flight logs into CSV doesn't depend on any libraries, so can be built by entering running `make obj/blackbox_decode` .
+The `blackbox_decode` tool for turning binary flight logs into CSV doesn't depend on any libraries, so can be built by running `make obj/blackbox_decode`.
 You can add the resulting `obj/blackbox_decode` program to your system path to make it easier to run.

 The `blackbox_render` tool renders a binary flight log into a series of PNG images which you can overlay on your flight